PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_cr.rst

 to log files in the production build of an application.
 At the minimum, debugging information should *not* be written to log files in the production code.

+When reviewing code formatting, it is important to know your team's standards.
+Without this knowledge, it is nearly impossible to locate the defects in the submitted source code.
+Using tools for automatic formatting is crucial for boosting code review efficiency, but they will not catch errors related to naming conventions and code organization.

 Comment Formatting and Styling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~